SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/concepts/2022-08-02-data-product.markdown

 - Insights (Decision support)
 - Automated decision-making

-# Examples of data products
+## Examples of data products
 Examples of data products are:
 - Any online shopping page may be a data product if the featured products are dynamically displayed depending on my previous purchases and searches.
 - Google analytics is a data product since the insights it presents to the end user are derived from data.
 - A data warehouse - This data product is a mix of raw data, derived data and insights.
 - A self-driving car - It's of the type automated decision-making.

+## What value does it provide?
+Data products can help organisations in extracting insight from their data in order to make forecasts, optimize costs, and increase revenue.